 - Following up with clients/customers (sending thank you and other reminder emails)

 It’s really up to you to figure out what tasks you need help with and which areas a new VA could service your company in the best productive way possible.
 Learn these ideas by understanding these specific areas so you can hire out for them.

 #4 – How do you hire a va?

-First, you will want to hire an experienced VA from a reputable company.
-For instance, here at the FreeeUp Marketplace, we have experienced virtual assistants who have specific experience just for your job.
+First, you will want to hire an experienced and reputable VA.
+For instance, here at the FreeeUp Marketplace, we can put you in touch with experienced virtual assistants who have specific experience to accomplish what you need done.

 Other ways you can hire for a VA is through your friends and colleagues.
 Learn which of these businesses has used virtual assistants and you can glean recommendations from these businesses through word of mouth.

 Again, if you have no word of mouth recommendations to lean on you can rely on platforms like the next topic.